A woman is not born, she is made – Simone de Beauvoir

 Firstly what does transphobic mean?
 Literally, from the Latin, it means ‘fear of the other side‘.
 But it appears to have become to mean far more than that in its current usage.

-Here is a dialogue about Anna’s speech and the subject generally.
+Here is a monologue about Anna’s speech and the subject generally.
 Later in correspondence with management, another speech by Brian Sullivan was labelled ‘trans exclusionary’.

 Analysis of speeches given on International Women’s Day 2021 in Brisbane.

-This dialogue is a product of discussions since I was ‘sacked’ from 4ZZZ for broadcasting speeches on IWD’21.
+This monologue is a product of discussions since I was ‘sacked’ from 4ZZZ for broadcasting speeches on IWD’21.

-[NB: Remi and Cassidy are machine generated voices from dialogue I have just completed from those discussions.
+[NB: Remi and Cassidy are machine generated voices.
 Remi is a 30 something woman and Cassidy is a 60 something woman.
 Both have non-normative sexual orientation or in a word, Queer.]

 Image: Special Branch dragging a woman from the steps of parliament during Reproductive Rights Struggle in Brisbane in 1980.